BrooksPoltl/WordWise/feature_docs/WELCOME_SECTION_IMPROVEMENTS.md

-# Welcome Section Improvements
+# Feature Plan: Dashboard Feature Showcase

-## Overview
+## 1. Overview
-This document outlines the plan to enhance the WordWise dashboard by replacing the outdated welcome message with compelling feature showcase cards that better represent the full capabilities of our AI-powered writing assistant.
+This document outlines the plan to enhance the WiseWord dashboard by replacing the outdated welcome message with compelling feature showcase cards that better represent the full capabilities of our AI-powered writing assistant.

-## Current Issues
+## 2. Problem Statement
 - The tagline "Ready to improve your writing with lightning-fast browser spell checking?" is too narrow and outdated
 - The dashboard doesn't showcase the full range of AI-powered writing assistance features
 - Missing opportunity to highlight comprehensive writing analysis capabilities